nhsconnect/NHS-Booking-API/pages/fhir_resources/appointment.md

 ### Contained resources ###

-The appointment resource **MUST** have two <a href='http://hl7.org/fhir/STU3/references.html#contained'>contained</a> resources.
+The appointment resource **MUST** have three <a href='http://hl7.org/fhir/STU3/references.html#contained'>contained</a> resources.
 Note that contained resources are given an identifier which is only required to be unique within the scope of the containing resource, and are referenced using that identifier prefixed with a Hash `#` character.